cthing/gradle-locc/README.md

 At first glance, counting lines of source code appears to be a relatively straightforward task.
 One could detect blank lines and assume every other line contains source code.
 That would count lines containing comments as source code, which is typically a bad assumption.
-One coulde naively apply regular expressions to detect line comments and block comments.
+One could naively apply regular expressions to detect line comments and block comments.
 Unfortunately, initial success is short-lived once encountering nested comments and languages that can embed other languages (e.g. CSS in HTML).
 At that point, it is tempting to employ language specific full lexing and parsing to ensure an accurate count.
 While this achieves high